-There will be one reading response for each day reading is due.
+There will be 8 reading responses.

 The first portion of each reading response involves self-reporting regarding the students' completion of the reading assignment as well as their quality of reading.
 This portion is worth 1⁄4 of the reading report score.
 Students will score their own reading based on the scale below (...and Yes, this is based on your honesty):